ucsc/news-archives/source/_posts/1997-12-08-open-buildings.md

 ---
 layout: post
-title: Re: List Of Buildings To Be Open During Campus Closure
+title: List Of Buildings To Be Open During Campus Closure
 author: Business and Administrative Services
 ---